How to get the most out of EPCOT with toddlers and little kids

 While some kids might find it a little dull in comparison to the movie-themed rides, we all really enjoyed the little behind-the-scenes journey.
 And our 6-year-old, especially, seemed to learn from it too.

-There’s rarely a line longer than 10 minutes for Living with the Land, so it’s a nice one to jump on when waiting for a lightening lane, or if you want a break from the sun.
+There’s rarely a line longer than 10 minutes for Living with the Land, so it’s a nice one to jump on when waiting for a lightning lane, or if you want a break from the sun.

 Soarin’ Around the World